Ken Ford

 The Board considers that each member of the Audit Committee has recent and relevant financial experience and an understanding of accounting and financial issues relevant to the industries in which SDI Group operates.
 The Committee provides a forum for reporting by the Group’s external auditors.
 Meetings are also attended by executives at the invitation of the Committee.

-The Audit Committee is responsible for reviewing a wide range of matters including the half year and annual accounts before their submission to the Board, and monitoring the controls which are in force to ensure integrity of the information reported to shareholders.
-The Audit Committee makes recommendations to the Board on the appointment and responsibilities of external auditors and on their remuneration both for audit and non-audit work, and discusses the nature, scope and results of the audit with external auditors.
+The Audit Committee is responsible for reviewing a wide range of matters, including the half-year and annual accounts before their submission to the Board, and monitoring the controls which are in force to ensure the integrity of the information reported to shareholders.
+The Audit Committee makes recommendations to the Board on the appointment and responsibilities of external auditors and on their remuneration both for audit and non-audit work and discusses the nature, scope and results of the audit with external auditors.

-The Committee is also responsible for monitoring the cost effectiveness, independence and objectivity of Grant Thornton UK LLP, the external auditor, and agreeing the level of remuneration and extent of non-audit services.
+The Committee is also responsible for monitoring the cost-effectiveness, independence and objectivity of PKF Littlejohn LLP, the external auditor, and agreeing on the level of remuneration and extent of non-audit services.

 Nominations Committee